-I went completely vegan for a period of time, long enough to break my addiction, and learned to make creamy substitutes with nuts, coconut milk etc. Now I have zero desire for cheese, and actually prefer the vegan alternatives.
-This probiotic vegan cheese recipe actually evolved from a probiotic dip that I frequently make for my probiotics classes, and everyone goes wild for.
+I went completely vegan for a short span of time, long enough to break my addiction, and learned to make creamy substitutes with nuts, coconut milk, etc. Now I have zero desire for cheese and actually prefer vegan alternatives.
+This probiotic vegan cheese recipe actually evolved from a probiotic dip that I frequently make for my probiotics classes, and everyone goes crazy for it.

-This version has been ‘aged’ so that it takes on much more of a cheese-like flavour, to the point that most people assume that it actually is dairy based.
-It’s super easy, full of probiotics, and bound to please both vegans and non-vegans, and can be a great way to use up your extra brine from your lacto-fermented vegetables (there is another starter you can use if you don’t make LF veggies, see recipe).
+This version has been ‘aged’ so that it takes on much more of a cheese-like flavor, to the point that most people assume that it actually is dairy-based.
+It’s super easy, full of probiotics, and bound to please both vegans and non-vegans, and can be a great way to use up your extra brine from your Lacto-fermented vegetables (there is another starter you can use if you don’t make LF veggies, see recipe).

-First you want to soak your cashews ahead of time, rinse and drain, and then blend in the blender with the least amount of brine you can get away with, but still make it smooth and creamy.
+First, you have to soak your cashews ahead of time, rinse and drain, and then blend in the blender.
+All this with the least amount of brine you can get away with, but still make probiotic vegan cheese smooth and creamy.

 Next, add your chopped herbs and then blend for a few seconds to combine.
 (If you overdo it here, things will start looking green from the pureed herbs…still tastes ok, just not as pretty).

-Use on crackers, sandwiches, or as a vegetable dip…or anyplace else you would use soft cheeses.
-Will keep in the fridge at least 10 days.
+Use it on crackers, sandwiches, or as a vegetable dip…or anyplace else you would use soft cheeses.
+Will keep it in the fridge for at least 10 days.

 - 2 tsp apple cider vinegar